rsh249/applied_bioinformatics/docs/quality_control.md

 poretools
 ========================================================

-poretools operates directly on fast5 files that have basecalling done.
+poretools operates directly on fast5 files that have basecalls.

-Can generate a variety of informational output:
+Can generate a variety of informat:

 ```bash